COLTS NECK TOWNSHIP BOARD OF EDUCATION

-On or before May 15th of each year, the Board shall give to each non-tenured administrator continuously employed since the preceding July 1st either;
+On or before May 15th of each year, the Board shall give to each non-tenured teacher continuously employed since the preceding September 1st either;

-B. A verbal notification by the Superintendent or, in his/her absence, by Board designee, five (5) working days before the regular Board meeting to consider contracts that the Board does not intend to offer such employment and requesting the administrator to exercise one of the following options:
+2. A verbal notification by the superintendent or, in his/her absence, by Board designee, five (5) working days before the regular Board meeting to consider contracts that the Board does not intend to offer such employment and requesting the teacher to exercise one of the following options:

 (a) To receive written notice from the Board that such employment shall not be offered, or